 For example: If the highest set speed is 1800 RPM and this parameter is set to 20, then an over speed condition will be detected at 2160 RPM (the value that is 20% greater than 1800).
-Formula: 1.20 \ 1800 RPM = 2160 RPM
+Formula: 1.20 1800 RPM = 2160 RPM

 The default value of 100 is used to disable over speed detection.
-Use values less than 100 to enable the over speed limit function and set the limit speed to [(1 + (overspeed limit value/100)) \ (highest set speed)].
+Use values less than 100 to enable the over speed limit function and set the limit speed to [(1 + (overspeed_limit_value/100)) (highest_set_speed)].

-DPG-2223-002 Models:
+DPG-2401-002 Models:

 This parameter is used to determine the engine speed that will trigger the controller to output minimum fuel.
-The parameter's value is set as a frequency in Hertz or as a RPM value depending on whether the Number of Flywheel Teeth parameter is zero or nonzero respectively.
+The parameter's value is set as a frequency in Hertz or as a RPM value depending on whether the No. of Flywheel Teeth parameter is zero or nonzero respectively.
 The default value of 15,000 Hertz is used to disable over speed detection.

 The controller detects an over speed condition when it measures an engine speed that exceeds the OVER SPEED LIMIT value.
-When an over speed is detected the controller's actuator output signal is set to minimum.
+When an over speed is detected the controller's fuel valve output signal is set to minimum.